lmmx/plcache/README.md

 ## What it does

 Caches expensive Polars operations to disk using Parquet format.
 When you call a decorated function with the same arguments, it loads the cached Parquet file instead of recomputing.

+It aims to provide a low-effort outlet for the DataFrames you store in memory without reinventing the wheel.
+Feel free to use it as a convenient way to dump DataFrames to disk even when not caching!

 ## Installation